Mombasa Air Safari: Destinations

-Accidents
+Accidents and incidents

 In 1998 aircraft with registration number 5Y-MAS, a 19-seat Let L-410 Turbolet crashed immediately after takeoff from Ol Kiombo Airstrip in the Masai Mara.
 No passengers were on board.
 Both pilots died.
 The accident report found no technical problem and cited possible pilot error with the flap settings.

-Two pilots and two passengers died on Wednesday 22 August 2012, after a 19-seat Let L-410UVP-E9, registration number 5Y-UV7, with 13 people on board, including 2 crew, crashed at an airstrip in the Maasai Mara Game Reserve.
+Two pilots and two passengers died on Wednesday 22 August 2012, after a 19-seat Let L-410UVP-E9, registration number 5Y-UVP, with 13 people on board, including 2 crew, crashed at an airstrip in the Maasai Mara Game Reserve.
 Six passengers on board the aircraft, belonging to Mombasa Air Safari, were seriously injured as the pilots took off from Ngerende Airstrip near the Mara Safari Club.